 The results of an arm lift will be apparent almost immediately following the procedure.
 Your arms may be wrapped in compression bandages to minimize swelling and help the tissue maintain its new shape.
 A drain may be placed at the incision sites to remove any excess fluid.

-Your plastic surgeon will prescribe pain medication and issue specific instructions for post-surgical care.
-Swelling and bruising is normal following a brachioplasty, and will usually subside in four to six weeks after the surgery.
+Your plastic surgeon will prescribe pain medication and issue-specific instructions for post-surgical care.
+Swelling and bruising are normal following a Brachioplasty, and will usually subside in four to six weeks after the surgery.

 POTENTIAL RISKS OF BRACHIOPLASTY

 Any surgical procedure involves some potential risks.
 The risks associated with Brachioplasty may include: